ShahdFayezNegm/Medical-RAG-Assistant/README.md

 The generator is explicitly instructed to:

-- Use only the provided evidence
+* Use only the retrieved evidence.
-- Avoid outside medical knowledge
+* Avoid outside medical knowledge.
-- Avoid unsupported inference
+* Avoid unsupported inference.
-- Preserve treatment conditions and qualifiers
+* Preserve treatment conditions and qualifiers.
-- Avoid inventing sources or page numbers
+* Avoid inventing sources or page numbers.
-- Reject questions when the evidence is insufficient
+* State when the available evidence is insufficient.

-Unsupported questions return:
+Unsupported questions can return:

 ```text
 I don't have enough information.
 ```

-This grounding strategy is designed to reduce unsupported generation.
+The system is designed as an **evidence-grounded medical question-answering assistant**, rather than an autonomous clinical decision-making system.

 ---